hydroperx/freefonts/README.md

 # Free fonts

-List of some free equivalents of some character fonts.
+List of some free equivalents of some Windows bundled character fonts.

 This repository contains downloads of the alternative fonts, however these do not belong to me: make sure to read and include their bundled license.